Cholera worldwide overview

 ECDC assessment:

-Cholera cases have continued to be reported in Africa and Asia, the Middle East, and the America.
+Cholera cases have continued to be reported in Africa and Asia, the Middle East, and the Americas.

-In this context, although the risk of cholera infection for travellers visiting these countries remains low, sporadic importation of cases to the EU/EEA is possible.
+In this context, although the likelihood of cholera infection for travellers visiting these countries remains low, sporadic importation of cases to the EU/EEA is possible.

-According to the World Health Organization (WHO), vaccination should be considered for travellers at higher risk, such as emergency and relief workers who may be directly exposed.
+Vaccination should be considered for travellers at higher risk of infection, such as emergency and relief workers who may be directly exposed.
 Vaccination is generally not recommended for other travellers.
 Travellers to cholera-endemic areas should seek advice from travel health clinics to assess their personal risk and apply precautionary sanitary and hygiene measures to prevent infection.
 Such measures can include drinking bottled water or water treated with chlorine, carefully washing fruit and vegetables with bottled or chlorinated water before consumption, regularly washing hands with soap, eating thoroughly cooked food, and avoiding the consumption of raw seafood products.

 Actions: